-- 1 Select 2 Terminal. - 2.
+- 1. In the Menu Pane, select Terminal. - The TERMINAL page displays. - 2.
 At the [hostname] login: prompt, enter an administrator username and press Enter. - 3.
-At the Password: prompt, enter the administrator's password and press Enter. - 4.
+At the Password: prompt, enter the administrator password and press Enter. - 4.
 At the bash shell prompt, enter cat /etc/version and press Enter.